Calendar Views | FieldCamp

 On the FieldCamp mobile app, technicians see their schedule in three formats:

-- List view — a simple list of today's visits in chronological order
+- List — a simple list of today's visits in chronological order

-- Day view — a visual timeline of the day's schedule
+- Day — a visual timeline of the day's schedule

-- Map view — their assigned jobs plotted on a map for route context
+- Map — their assigned visits plotted on a map for route context

-Dispatchers working from a mobile device can also access the full calendar views, though the desktop experience is recommended for complex dispatch work.
+Dispatchers working from a phone can also access the full calendar views, though the desktop experience is recommended for complex dispatch work.

 Switching Views

 All views share the same data.
-A job dragged to a new time in Timeline view will instantly appear at the new time in Calendar, Resource, and Map views.
+A visit dragged to a new time in Timeline view will instantly appear at the new time in Calendar, Resource, and Map views — and any colour-mode change cascades everywhere.

 Calendar Overview | FieldCamp